-In this article, we will learn “Internet Basics” to clearly understand the basics of the internet.
-It includes a Web Browser, Search Engines, Plugins, Protocols.
-These are commonly used in today’s era of the Internet but only a few of us can define them when asked during an interview.
+In this article, we will learn “Internet Basics” to understand the basics of the internet.
+It includes the terms like Web Browser, Search Engines, Plugins, Protocols.
+We commonly use them in today’s era of the Internet but only a few of us can define them when asked during an interview.

 Today I will brief you on all the above-stated terms and will co-relate the same with examples.

 Do you know: Web Browser take help of search engines and plugins to enhance user experience and work under protocols defined by the governing authority.

 Now let’s have some basic understanding of Web Browsers, Search Engines, Plugins, Protocols, Domain Name, and Hosting.